puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/agent_setup.md

 our puppet infrastructure.

 {% task 3 %}
----
-- execute: puppet agent -t
 {% endtask %}

-Your puppet master hosts an agent installation script, so in most cases the simplest way to install an agent is to use the `curl` command to grab this script from the master and execute it.
+In most cases, the simplest way to install an agent is to use the `curl` command to transfer an installation script from your puppet master and execute it.
+Because our agents are running an Ubuntu system, we'll first need to make sure that our puppet master has the correct script to provide.

-For easy reference, you can find this `curl` command on the PE console.
 Navigate to `https://<VM's IP address>` in your browser address bar.

-Remember, use the following credentials to connect to the console:
+Use the following credentials to connect to the console:

 * username: **admin**
 * password: **puppetlabs**

-Navigate to the *Node Management* > *Inventory* and look under the *Unsigned certificates* tab.
-You will see a section with the heading **Adding nodes to manage wtih Puppet Enterprise**.
-Beneath this, you will find a curl script that you can copy to any nodes you wish to manage with puppet.
+In the **Nodes** > **Classification** section, click on the **PE Master** node group.
+Under the **Classes** tab, enter `pe_repo::platform::ubuntu_1404_amd64`.
+Click the **Add class** button and commit the change.

+Trigger a puppet agent run on your puppet master.

+  puppet agent -t

+For easy reference, you can find the `curl` command needed to install the puppet agent in the *Nodes* > *Unsigned Certificates* section of the PE console:

   curl -k https://learning.puppetlabs.vm:8140/packages/current/install.bash | sudo bash